AschPlatform/asch-redeploy/README.md

 ```

 ### --output file
-`-o, --output` You can specify a file to which the new DappId will be written every time a new Dapp was registered at the local Asch blockchain.
+`-o, --output` You can specify a file to which the new dapp-name will be written to every time a new Dapp was registered at the local Asch blockchain.
 This file can be very useful combined with a build server for frontend Dapp development.
 Every time the new Dapp will be registered the frontend rebuilds and automatically connects to the newest DappId.

 Usage: